 In principle, the jury will award a total of four or five grants supported by different national associations, and will decide the level of funding to allocate case by case (maximum of €15,000 for individual applications and €20,000 in the case of joint applications involving more than one researcher).
-The jury will normally award at least one grant to a project in the medical sciences.
-However, subject to the quality of the project proposals received, the jury may also award a larger/smaller number of grants, not award a grant to a project in the medical sciences and/or award grants to two or more projects supported by the same national association.
+However, subject to the quality of the project proposals received, the jury may also award a larger/smaller number of grants and/or award grants to two or more projects supported by the same national association.
 The level of funding awarded in each case may be higher or lower than requested by the applicant(s).